bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Custom Files
 ~~~~~~~~~~~~

-Under the «Custom files» tab any other files that are necessary for module/engine performance can be uploaded.
+Under the "Custom files" tab any other files that are necessary for module/engine performance can be uploaded.
 Click the "Upload file" button and select the file to upload from your computer.
 Click "Open" in the modal window and wait for a few seconds before the file is uploaded.
 If it is uploaded successfully a success message appears above the file list and the uploaded file is added to the list of files.

 The following actions can be performed with the files in the list:

 1. **View** a file name, description, upload date and size

-2. **Download** a file to your computer by clicking at the download icon in the Actions block near the name of the file you want to download.
-You need only to specify a folder where to store the file to and click the «Save» button.
+2. **Download** a file to your computer by clicking on the download icon in the Actions block near the name of the file you want to download.
+You need only to specify a folder where to store the file to and click the "Save" button.

-3. **Delete** a file clicking at the corresponding icon in the Actions block near the name of the file you want to delete
+3. **Delete** a file clicking on the corresponding icon in the Actions block near the name of the file you want to delete

 The list of files can be filtered by its name using the search tool above the list.

 Instances
 ---------